sboily/wazo-calld-parking/README.md

-Add parking control to wazo-ctid
+Add parking control to wazo-calld

 Installation
 ------------

-    wazo-plugind-cli -c "install git https://github.com/sboily/wazo-ctid-parking"
+    wazo-plugind-cli -c "install git https://github.com/sboily/wazo-calld-parking"

 Use
 ---

-Check the API in your wazo in ctid-ng section in http://wazo_ip/api
+Check the API in your wazo in calld section in http://wazo_ip/api